-- Analysis of well locations, surrounding land uses, and alternative sites that would allow for extraction of the resource; - Air quality provisions, including a leak detection and repair (LDAR) program, reporting requirements, and prompt repair of any discovered leaks;

-- Submission of monthly reports certifying compliance with all air quality requirements imposed by the State and County; - Water quality review; - Adequacy of water supply and source; - Emergency preparedness and response plan and immediate reporting of chemical spills; - Transportation standards requiring operations to mitigate any adverse impacts to roads and public infrastructure; - Floodway prohibition; - Protection of cultural and historic resources, recreational activities, scenic and rural character impacts, impacts to agricultural land, wetland and natural resource protection, and geologic hazards; - Dust suppression and compliance with Boulder County Public Health's fugitive dust regulations; - Pipelines and off-site transport of the resource; and - Physical marking of abandoned wells.
+- Analysis of well locations, surrounding land uses, and alternative sites that would allow for extraction of the resource; - Air quality provisions, including a leak detection and repair (LDAR) program, reporting requirements, and prompt repair of any discovered leaks; - Submission of monthly reports certifying compliance with all air quality requirements imposed by the State and County; - Water quality review; - Adequacy of water supply and source; - Emergency preparedness and response plan and immediate reporting of chemical spills; - Transportation standards requiring operations to mitigate any adverse impacts to roads and public infrastructure; - Floodway prohibition; - Protection of cultural and historic resources, recreational activities, scenic and rural character impacts, impacts to agricultural land, wetland and natural resource protection, and geologic hazards; - Waste disposal information; - Dust suppression and compliance with Boulder County Public Health's fugitive dust regulations; - Pipelines and off-site transport of the resource; and - Physical marking of abandoned wells.

-The following table summarizes the key substantive elements of the proposed regulations:
+The table on the following pages summarizes the key elements of the proposed regulations.

-1. Application Submittal Requirements
+1. Application Submittal Requirements (12-500)